tujoworker/gatsby-plugin-wrap-pages/README.md

 # Gatsby Plugin for wrapping pages

-With this plugin you can add wrappers inside the pages directory.
-It will wrap pages within certain directories.
+With this plugin you can add (nested) wrappers inside the pages directory.
+It will give you declaratively control of what pages you wrap with either HTML elements or React Providers.

-Why?
-Everything is possible with vanilla Gatsby – what this Plugin offers, is just a different, yet declarative way of wrapping your pages.

 ```js
 my-project/